azerion/gamedock-sdk/docs/console/game/push_notifications/push_notifications/update.md

 > Let’s say that we set the notification to be sent at 17:00, if it is to be sent at “Users Local Time”, then the users
 > will get the notification when it is 17:00 in their country/time zone, if it is to be sent at UTC, all the users all
 > over the world will get the notification at the same time when it is 17:00 UTC - you will probably wake up some people.

+## Sending a test Push Notification
+On the three dots menu in the top right corner of the form, you can choose to send a test push notification.
+Once clicked, a modal will appear where you will be asked to choose a test group to send the notification.
+This notification will be sent in the next cycle and only to the selected groups users ignoring schedules,platforms and inactive days.